Published on: 13-Aug-2018

 About gAmes for heaLth InnoVations cEntre (ALIVE)

-The gAmes for heaLth InnoVations cEntre (ALIVE) is a collaborative centre jointly founded by LKCMedicine, Nanyang Technological University, Singapore and the National Healthcare Group, the School's primary clinical training partner, that aims to bring together healthcare providers, academic institutions, industry, government agencies and community organisations for a collective impact through the research, scientific validation and implementation of healthcare serious games initiatives.
+The gAmes for heaLth InnoVations cEntre (ALIVE) is a collaborative centre jointly by Nanyang Technological University, Singapore and the National Healthcare Group, LKCMedicine's primary clinical training partner, that aims to bring together healthcare providers, academic institutions, industry, government agencies and community organisations for a collective impact through the research, scientific validation and implementation of healthcare serious games initiatives.

 A serious game is designed for a primary purpose other than pure entertainment.
 Examples include games designed to improve the competency of health professionals, and change eating and exercise behaviours among patients with diabetes.